-Interestingly, prior to the Warsaw resolution, Kobayashi had received a letter of support for the commission from Sigurdur Thórarinsson, regarded by many as the founder of the science of tephrochronology (Steinthórsson, 2012), with IAVCEI awarding a medal in his honour every four years.
-Thórarinsson emphasised that the term 'tephrochronology' rather than 'ash' should be used in the commission's name.
-In his letter of 1961, Thórarinsson defined tephrochronology as "chronology based on the study of the successive deposits of fragmental volcanic products" (Thórarinsson, 1965, p.
+Interestingly, prior to the Warsaw resolution, Kobayashi had received a letter of support for the commission from Sigurdur Thórarinsson, regarded by many as the founder of the science of tephrochronology (Steinthórsson, 2012), with IAVCEI awarding a medal in his honour every 4 years.
+Thórarinsson emphasized that the term tephrochronology rather than ash should be used in the commission's name.
+In his letter from 1961, Thórarinsson defined tephrochronology as "chronology based on the study of the successive deposits of fragmental volcanic products" (Thórarinsson, 1965, p.
 785).
-This definition relates to the original sense (sensu stricto) of the term tephrochronology - essentially as proposed by Thórarinsson (1944, 1954) and as outlined in the introduction and Table 1 - namely, the use of tephra layers as isochrons to connect or correlate sequences, and to transfer relative or numerical ages to such sequences where the tephras have been identified and dated.
-In recent times, however, the term 'tephrochronology' has been used more broadly as a portmanteau term to encompass all aspects of tephra studies (including correlating and dating via tephrochronology), and this wider sense (sensu lato of Lowe and Hunt, 2001) is preferable in denominating the commission.
+This definition relates to the original sense (sensu stricto) of the term tephrochronology - essentially as proposed by Thórarinsson (1944, 1954) and as outlined in Sect.
+1 and Table 1 - namely, the use of tephra layers as isochrons to connect or correlate sequences as well as to transfer relative or numerical ages to such sequences where the tephras have been identified and dated.
+In recent times, however, the term tephrochronology has been used more broadly as a portmanteau term to encompass all aspects of tephra studies (including correlating and dating via tephrochronology), and this wider sense (sensu lato of Lowe and Hunt, 2001) is preferable in denominating the commission.
 A list under the heading "Names and addresses of researchers" (Kobayashi, 1965, p.
-787) seems to comprise the first (1961-65) general membership of COT (see Sect.
+787) seems to comprise the first (1961-1965) general membership of COT (see Sect.
 4.2 for an explanation of categories of membership developed later).
-Twenty scientists representing institutions in 11 countries are recorded, with perhaps the most prominent in tephrochronology per se being Sigurdur Thórarinsson (Iceland), Väinö Auer (Finland), Herbert Straka and Josef Frechen (West Germany), James (Jim) Healy (New Zealand), Ray Wilcox (USA), and Kunio Kobayashi and Sohei Kaizuka (Japan).
+A total of 20 scientists representing institutions in 11 countries are recorded, with perhaps the most prominent in tephrochronology per se being Sigurdur Thórarinsson (Iceland), Väinö Auer (Finland), Herbert Straka and Josef Frechen (West Germany), James (Jim) Healy (New Zealand), Ray Wilcox (USA), and Kunio Kobayashi and Sohei Kaizuka (Japan).